lbryio/lbry.go/readme.md

 lbry.go is a set of tools and projects implemented in Golang.
 See each subfolder for more details

+**there are significant updates in the [v3 branch](https://github.com/lbryio/lbry.go/tree/v3). if you're starting a new project, strongly consider using that version instead**

 [![Build Status](https://travis-ci.org/lbryio/lbry.go.svg?branch=master)](https://travis-ci.org/lbryio/lbry.go)

 This project uses Go modules.
 Make sure you have Go 1.11+ installed.